Research

 The molecular, cellular, and circuit mechanisms underlying autism, neuropsychiatric disorders, and epilepsy

-We currently focus on Smith-Magenis syndrome (SMS), a childhood brain disorder associated with intellectual disability, epilepsy, obesity, autism, and neuropsychiatric features.
+We are broadly interested in neuropsychiatric disorders with a focus on Smith-Magenis syndrome (SMS), a childhood brain disorder associated with intellectual disability, epilepsy, obesity, autism, and neuropsychiatric features.
 SMS is caused by 17p11.2 deletion or loss of the Retinoic Acid Induced 1 (RAI1) gene, providing an excellent genetic entry point to understand how copy number variations (CNVs) control brain development and function.
-The Huang lab uses genetic, molecular, cell biological, and modern stem cell and neuroscience techniques to (1) determine the function of Rai1 and (2) develop disease-modifying therapies.
-Here are some questions we are interested in:
+The Huang lab uses genetic, molecular, cell biological, and modern stem cell and neuroscience techniques to (1) determine the molecular and neurobiological functions of RAI1/17p11.2 deletions, and (2) develop disease-modifying stem cell, drug, and gene therapies to reverse neurodevelopmental disorders.
+Here are our current interests:

-- What are the molecular and cellular function of RAI1-containing chromatin complex?
+- What are the neurobehavioural and circuit function of RAI1-containing chromatin complex?

 For our published work, please visit the PUBLICATIONS page